padrinobook/padrinobook/01-introduction.md

 basic introduction how to develop a web application with [padrino](http://www.padrinorb.com/).
 Padrino is a "The Elgant Ruby Web Framework".
-Is is based on [Rails](http://rubyonrails.org/) and has some really nice features which makes it easier to create web application with less code and more fun than to with it's father Rails
+Is is based on [Rails](http://rubyonrails.org/) and has some really nice features which makes it easier to create web application with less code and more fun than to with it's father Rails.
+To say it with words of the Padrino webpage: "Padrino is a full-stack ruby framework built upon [Sinatra](http://www.sinatrarb.com/ "Sinatra")".

 ## Planning the application ##